psikoo/lichessEncrypter/README.md

 **Before running:**

-- Create a ".env" file on the base the directry of the script and add the follwing contents to it:
+- Create a ".env" file on the base the directory of the script and add the following contents to it:
 ``` env
 TOKEN="TOKEN"
 URL="https://lichess.org"